Why How We Define “Judgmental” Can Affect Our Experience Of The World

 Why does it matter how you define “judgmental”?

 How you define the word “judgmental” can make a difference, and everyone may have different beliefs about what makes a person judgmental.
 For example, if you define judgmental as a word to describe unreasonable and harsh opinions, you might be quick to assume the worst in others.
 You may also find it more difficult to take their perspectives and opinions into consideration.
-Similarly, you might beat yourself up when you feel you’ve been too hard on another person or judged them unfairly.
+Similarly, you might beat yourself up when you believe you’ve been too hard on another person or judged them unfairly.

 Importance of understanding how we define “judgmental”